Microscopes

 BOOK the microscope as per rules above

-Dispose of chemistry gloves in the bin underneath nissanmicrascope.
+Dispose of chemistry gloves in the bin underneath the bench.

-Wash your hands before using the microscopes with ungloved hands OR use clean gloves.
+Wash your hands before using the microscopes with ungloved hands OR use clean gloves (make sure they are dust-free!).

 Do not use immersion oil unless you are using the 100x objectives.
 Use sparingly and please clean with specialised lens wipes before you leave.
 NEVER use kimwipes never ever.